 No way.
 No WAY.
 NO WAY.
 Funny joke, Lord.
 Haha.
 I’m laughing.
 Hear me?
 Hear my laughing?
 YOU THINK THIS IS FUNNY, DO YA?
 Turns out, the Lord does have a sense of humor.
 3 days after weaning Will, and 3 days after feel like a real, grown up woman who had things semi in control, and

+Those days.
 Oh man.
 You know those days?
 Those days?
 The days that, despite the biblical truths one knows and believes and loves, get the better of you?
 Y’all.
 I’m there.
 I’m theeeeere.
 My gang… my gang is cute as ever, aren’t they?
 You know what else they are?
 Agitating.
 Poopy.
 Fussy.
 Disobedience.
 And all-consuming.
-Like emotional leeches.
+Like

 I’m only a few weeks away from having my third baby since starting this blog (way back when I didn’t have any fine lines surrounding my eyes).
 Wow.
 I can’t believe so many of you have been on this journey with me for so long.
 As super-pregnant, hormonal woman normally do, I’ve been thinking a